google/starlark-go/doc/spec.md

 and .bzl files in parallel, and two modules being executed concurrently may freely access variables or call functions from a third without the possibility of a race condition.

-<b>Implementation note:</b>
-The Go implementation of Skylark permits user code to freeze arbitrary values by calling the `freeze` built-in function.
-This feature must be enabled in the REPL by the `-freeze` flag.
-This function is not present in the Java implementation, which freezes values only _en masse_ at the end of module initialization.

 ### Hashing